micmejia/bible-dump/AMPC/Mark/Mark 5.md

-[^p]_Overhearing_ but ignoring what they said, Jesus said to the ruler of the synagogue, Do not be seized with alarm _and_ struck with fear; only keep on believing.
+_Overhearing_ but ignoring what they said, Jesus said to the ruler of the synagogue, Do not be seized with alarm _and_ struck with fear; only keep on believing.